EURALEX Constitution – Revised 2022

 An international association known as the EUROPEAN ASSOCIATION FOR LEXICOGRAPHY (EURALEX), hereinafter referred to as “the Association”, was established at the 1983 Exeter Conference on Lexicography (LEXeter ’83).
-This Constitution, originally drafted at the inaugural meeting of 12 September 1983, was agreed at the General Meeting of 13 September 1986 and amended at the General Meetings of 8 August 1992, 3 September 1994 and 18 July 2008.
-The current version of this constitution was amended at the General Meeting of 20 July 2018.
+This Constitution, originally drafted at the inaugural meeting of 12 September 1983, was agreed at the General Meeting of 13 September 1986 and amended at the General Meetings of 8 August 1992, 3 September 1994, 18 July 2008 and 20 July 2018.
+The current version of this constitution was amended at the General Meeting of 15 July 2022.

 Article 1.
 The domicile of the Association shall be in a European country.
-At its first meeting after its election the Board shall appoint one of its Members, the address of whom shall be the domicile of the Association until a new Board is elected.
+The address of the Association is as stated on the Association’s website: https://euralex.org/.

 Article 2.
 The purpose of the Association shall be to promote scholarly and professional activities in the field of lexicography and related disciplines insofar as they contribute to lexicography.